delroy010/OOP/README.md

 # OOP
-Using oop to make blueprints for lost of things
+Using oop to make blueprints for losts of things